IntuitDeveloper/SampleApp-CRUD_.Net_Oauth2/README.md

 # SampleApp-CRUD-.Net for Ouath2 apps
-CRUD sample for V3 .Net SDK (This sample app has NO UI.
-Please run it in debug mode after enabling logging on Test class to understand how the api calls are made.)
+CRUD sample for V3 .Net SDK (This sample app has NO UI to show QBO APi calls request or response.
+It has UI for just the Oauth flow and then please run it in debug mode after enabling logging on Test class to understand how the api calls are made.)

 <p>Welcome to the Intuit Developer's .Net Sample App for CRUD operations.</p>